jasonbyrne/dynamic-hls-proxy/README.md

 This will prepend a domain or path prefix to all URIs.

+### setQueryStringParam(key: string, value: string)

+Append a query string parameter to all URIs.

+### deleteQueryStringParam(key: string)

+Remove this query string parameter to all URIs.

 ### useDynamicChunklists(dynamicChunklists: boolean)

 This will set whether to use dynamic URIs for renditions, passing along the original rendition URI, the set baseUrl, and any dynamic chunklist properties, as a query string.